complextissue/pytximport/README.md

 - `SummarizedExperiment`-support to represent outputs in familiar Bioconductor data structures available through the [BiocPy](https://github.com/biocpy) ecosystem.
 - Saving outputs directly to file (use the `output_path` argument).
 - Removing transcript versions from **both** the quantification files and the transcript-to-gene map when `ignore_transcript_version` is provided.
-- Post-hoc biotype-filtering.
-Set `biotype_filter` to a whitelist of possible biotypes contained within the bar-separated values of your transcript ids.
+- Post-hoc biotype-filtering using `pytximport.utils.filter_by_biotype`.

 Features unique to `tximport`:
 - Alevin single-cell RNA-seq data support